Note: This blog was updated for additional information in January 2022.

 Online Resources to Determine Performance

 Now that you have the performance, you want to know if it is good or bad for a fiduciary account.
 Since the Morningstar Moderate Allocation Category of funds represents a set of diversified mutual funds, it would probably comply with the Prudent Investor Rule and, therefore, provides a good comparison.
-To find the Moderate Allocation Fund average, click here.
+Here is access to the Moderate Allocation Fund average.

 Scroll down and you will see the Balanced Funds heading and underneath it Moderate Allocation.
 Look at the 1-year performance to compare with the performance you have calculated above (the periods must be the same, however, to make a proper comparison – just a month or two difference can invalidate the comparison).